-The event hosted around 120 participants, representatives of governmental authorities, embassies and NGO’s, such as: the German Embassy, the Embassy of Israel, the USA Embassy, Ministry of Culture, Ministry of External Affairs, and Ministry of diaspora Romanians.
+The event hosted around 120 participants, representatives of governmental authorities, embassies and NGO’s, including the German Embassy, the Embassy of Israel, the USA Embassy, Ministry of Culture, Ministry of External Affairs, and Ministry of diaspora Romanians.

 After the brief inaugural session, the first cultural expression of the event took place – a fragment from the theatrical play “The Great Shame/Marea Rusine” directed by Alina Şerban.
-The piece deals with the topic of slavery of Roma in the Romanian and Moldovan countries, and the connection and involvement of the Romanian Orthodox Church in this phenomenon – a debate that is most needed in the Romanian society today, commonly being left out of the public discourse in today’s Romania.
+The piece deals with the topic of slavery of Roma in the Romanian and Moldovan countries, and the connection and involvement of the Romanian Orthodox Church in this phenomenon – a debate that is most needed in contemporary Romanian society, commonly being left out of the public discourse in today’s Romania.

 On the following day, February 22nd, the “Roma: Participation in the Development of the Romanian State” conference took place in the National History Museum of Romania.

 The conference was attended by about 95 guests, including representatives of the Ministry of Culture and National Identity, the Ministry of Economy, the Ministry of Youth, the Interethnic Relations Department, the Embassy of Norway, the Embassy of Israel, the British Council, the Romanian Presidency, the Ministry of Foreign Affairs, National Center of Roma, ISPMN, National Agency for Roma, Central European University, Chamber of Deputies, SNSPA, Faculty of Sociology and Social Assistance, Romanian Peace Foundation, Roma Education Fund Romania, Pakiv Romania, Sastipen and others.